Artcraft Theatre: Franklin Heritage, Inc. Restoration

 In 2001, the historic preservation group Franklin Heritage, Inc. (FHI). decided to start renting the Artcraft to provide extra funds for restoration work and upkeep.
 Franklin Heritage, Inc.'s "Classic Film on a Classic Screen" campaign started on September 13, 2001, with a showing of From Here to Eternity.
 The patriotic film depicting America under attack at Pearl Harbor resonated with the recently shocked patrons following the terrorist attacks of September 11th.
 FHI continued to rent the building one Thursday and later one weekend a month.

 After purchasing the Artcraft with the support of the Johnson County Community Foundation, FHI began their "Marquee Project" of restoring the Artcraft to the height of its art deco style.
 FHI launched a $500,000 campaign to renovate the building.
 In 2006, FHI received a state historic preservation grant towards the restoration of the theater.
 The restoration of the Artcraft occurs in tangent with other preservation projects that FHI undertakes.
 The Artcraft celebrated its 100th anniversary on November 1, 2022.

-Today the theater hosts movie showings of classic films that are 10 years old or older.
-The staff pick a wide selection of films that are iconic, that are well made, that are cult-classics, and that they think people should see.
-The Artcraft partners with many local and regional organizations to bring the best programming to the area including its long-standing run of Heartland International Film Festival's "Best of the Fest" events.
+Today the theater hosts movie showings of classic films, that are 10 years old or older.
+The staff pick a wide selection of films that are iconic, well made, cult-classics and that they think people should see.
+The Artcraft partners with many local and regional organizations to bring the programming to the area including its long-standing run of Heartland International Film Festival's "Best of the Fest" events.